Understanding Estrogen Dominance

 - Drinking eight to twelve glasses (8oz. each) of water daily.
 Make sure it's filtered (not straight out of the tap).

-- Consuming a variety of vegetables, especially leafy green vegetables and cruciferous veggies, like broccoli, cauliflower, and Brussels sprouts.
+- Consuming a variety of vegetables daily, especially leafy green vegetables and cruciferous veggies, like broccoli, cauliflower, and Brussels sprouts.

 Supplements That Can Help

 When clients have symptoms of high estrogen, I often recommend specific supplements to help them eliminate the excess estrogens, in addition to the lifestyle and nutrition changes mentioned above.